mathilde-mus/PCBS-final-project/README.md

     np.savetxt("Data_before_treatment/" + str(exp.subject)+".csv",data,delimiter = ",",fmt="%s") #creates a CSV file for each subject with the measured variables in a string format. print("\nd'(red bins) - d'(grey bins) = ", dprime()) #if positive, our research hypothesis is right
   </code></pre>
+The function *savetxt* from the numpy module is used to create a CSV file containing variables of interest, that will be then analyzed using the fuctions created in the *Data analysis* part.

 ## Further possible analysis
   With more time, it would have been interesting to do a second version of the data analysis using R for example, to easily run significance tests (for the difference of d' especially).